rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _Optimist, First Look_:

 *  `empty` typically represents a failed computation
 *  `(<|>)` combines 2 alternatives returning one that is successful.
 The most common approach is to return the left-to-right first success.
-This is called left-bias, I think about it as _right-catch semantics_.
+This is called left-bias, I like to think about it as _right-catch semantics_.
 *  `some` and `many` run the computation until first failure and return the successful results, `some` expects at least one success, otherwise it will fail. `some` and `many` are a nod towards parsers or other computations that change state. `some` and `many` are likely to yield bottom (e.g.
  `many (Just 1)` does not terminate).

 As we know, `MonadPlus` provides a similar semantics for monads.  `Alternative` and `MonadPlus` are most commonly used with parsers.
 You are likely to use it with _aeson_, _parsec_ / _megaparsec_, _attoparsec_, etc.